opendistro/for-elasticsearch-docs/docs/elasticsearch/pipeline-agg.md

 The 1st order derivative for the "2020-11-01" bucket is 2.9480234E7 and the "2020-12-01" bucket is -7435379.
 So, the 2nd order derivative of the “2020-12-01” bucket is -3.6915613E7 (-7435379-2.9480234E7).

 Theoretically, you could continue chaining derivate aggregations to calculate the third, the fourth, and even higher-order derivatives.
-That would, however, provides little to no value for most datasets.
+That would, however, provide little to no value for most datasets.

 ## moving_avg

-The `moving_avg` aggregation is a parent aggregation that calculates the moving average metric.
+A `moving_avg` aggregation is a parent aggregation that calculates the moving average metric.

-A moving average or rolling average finds the series of averages of different windows (subsets) of a dataset.
-A window’s size represents the number of data points covered by the window on each iteration (specified by the window property and set to 5 by default).
+The `moving_avg` aggregation finds the series of averages of different windows (subsets) of a dataset.
+A window’s size represents the number of data points covered by the window on each iteration (specified by the `window` property and set to 5 by default).
 On each iteration, the algorithm calculates the average for all data points that fit into the window and then slides forward by excluding the first member of the previous window and including the first member from the next window.

 For example, given the data `[1, 5, 8, 23, 34, 28, 7, 23, 20, 19]`, you can calculate a simple moving average with a window’s size of 5 as follows: